Ireland '23 - Day 14 - Boyne Valley - Tara & Nowth/Newgrange

 return to mdimage index

-Hill of Tara - there's no visitor center (so no kitchen magnets or t-shirts), no historical displays, or handouts, so you're on your own here.....go forth & wander around, like I did.
+Hill of Tara - there's no visitor center (thus no kitchen magnets or t-shirts), no historical displays, and no handouts, not a shred of information, so you're on your own here.....go forth & wander around, like I did.

 It is an intriguing site; the view is vast & inspires wonder....you can let your mind wander, imagining the past.
 Archeologists say this is one of the most important ancient sites in Ireland.
 (All Tara info is from Wikipedia.)